 If you have never focused on coding in your classroom before, this is a great time to start.
-I begin my computer science unit in December and extend it into Jan/Feb.
-I am so passionate about CS & believe students should have the opportunity to learn about technology, create their own code, problem solve, and more.
+I begin my computer science unit in December and extend it into January or February.
+I am so passionate about computer science & believe students should have the opportunity to learn about technology, create their own code, problem solve, and more.
 These skills help our students prepare for the future.

 APPS & WEBSITES

-If you are teaching virtually, this is a perfect place to start.
-Send your students a list of free coding apps and websites they can download and use.
+If you have never used code before, this is a perfect place to start.
 Many sites have lessons that are easy to use and ready to go!
 Kodable, Code Karts, Code.org are some of my favorite and can range from K to upper elementary grades.
+Send your students a list of free coding apps and websites they can even download and use at home.

 Code without a device and still teach your students problem solving skills.
 I review vocabulary terms with my students at the start of any activity.
 Simply print out these activity sheets or email them to your students.
 All you need is paper & a pencil to begin coding!